StichtingFormulaZeroTeamDelft/H2Analyst/README.md

 # H2Analyst
  Data visualization and analysis tool, built for Forze Hydrogen Racing.

+## Installation Instructions
+In order to install the plotter go to [releases](https://github.com/StichtingFormulaZeroTeamDelft/H2Analyst/releases) page and download the installer for the latest release.
+Then run the downloaded installer to install the plotter.

+To install the project for development see the section on [Local Development Setup](#local-development-setup).

 ## Local Development Setup
 The instructions for a local setup of the project are based on Visual Studio 2022 (Community)\
 However the project should be compatible with any version of Visual Studio $\geq$ 2017